Icon call

 offers the perfect solution.

-Would you like to turn your passion into a profession and take off in the fitness sector?
-Then the Fitness Trainer B-License is just right for you!
-With this qualified fitness trainer course, you have the chance to schedule your time with flexibility and learn the subjects comfortably from home - even alongside your job or your family.
-In addition, the Academy provides you the possibility to be advised by expert lecturers and therefore prepare yourself for your future in the best way.
+Would you like to turn your passion into a career and get started in the fitness sector?
+Then the fitness trainer B license is just right for you!
+This qualified fitness trainer course gives you the opportunity to manage your time flexibly and learn the content from the comfort of your own home - even alongside your job or family.
+In addition, the Academy offers you the chance to receive advice from experienced specialist lecturers and prepare yourself optimally for your future.

-After completing the program, you will have competencies in strength training with major equipment as well as basic knowledge of anatomy, physiology, training theory and much more.
+After completing the course, you will have skills in strength training with large equipment as well as basic knowledge of anatomy, physiology, training theory and much more.

-You strive for more and have the goal to work as a certified fitness trainer or even as a personal trainer?
-Then you can start right from the beginning with a more comprehensive program or add on to one of the advanced courses later.
+Do you want to achieve more and have the goal of working as a qualified fitness trainer or even a personal trainer?
+Then you can start directly with a more comprehensive course or build on one of the advanced courses later.

 Factsheet on the course